 Looking at it from the other direction, what happens if your computer has malware and ends up infecting one of the machines on this unknown network?
-Once again, I’m no lawyer, but I’d expect it’s possible for liability issues to arise should you be discovered as the source.
+Once again, I’m no lawyer, but I’d expect liability issues can arise should you be discovered as the source.

-As you can probably predict by now, my suggestion is simple: don’t do it.
+My suggestion is simple: don’t do it.
 Just don’t.
-There’s too much risk, both legal and technical, if you head down that path.
+There’s too much risk — legally, ethically, and technically — if you head down that path.

 In your shoes, I’d wait ’til Monday, or perhaps visit a trusted friend, coffee shop, or library.

 I’d also suggest you subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.